Our customers trust us to help them protect their most valuable assets by working with hundreds of thousands of vetted hackers.

 We adhere to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks, which were designed by these respective governments to help global companies comply with the various data protection requirements.
 The Privacy Shield covers how participating organizations use and treat personal data received from the EU, the UK, and Switzerland.

 We use a Data Processing Addendum (DPA) to ensure adequate safeguards are put in place to protect customer personal data processed by HackerOne.
 The DPA obliges us to implement appropriate security measures, limit access to personal data, alert customers to incidents and data requests involving their data, and more.

-We are working towards compliance with the California Consumer Privacy Act (CCPA), which outlines privacy requirements related to data collection, storage, access, and more.
+We comply with the California Consumer Privacy Act (CCPA), which outlines privacy requirements related to data collection, storage, access, and more.
 We do not sell the personal information we collect to other parties.

 Our customers trust us with critical data contained within vulnerability reports and related to their technologies and security efforts.
 We work hard to ensure every bit of data is safe and protected.